-Dr. Martin Luther King Holiday ~ things you may not know (updated) - WMNF
+Dr. Martin Luther King Holiday ~ things you may not know - WMNF

 WMNF always marches in the Tampa Dr. Martin Luther King Jr. Parade.
 We hope you will join us this year-more information on that is here.
-We are position #109, and are meeting at Gate #1, Columbus & 14th St (Republica de Cuba).
-The parade route is here.
+We are position #107, and are meeting at Gate #1, Columbus & 14th St (Republica de Cuba).
+You can view the route map from last year here.

 Were the parades prompted by the famous quote of Dr. King’s?*